 What's important to understand here is that Jason is trying very, very hard, but lacks the tools to do well.
 This could be attributed to a number of variables it may be a learning disability, such as dyscalculia or an auditory processing disorder.
 Or, it could be that as a young child, various factors prevented Jason from being able to understand the fundamental concepts in mathematics, and he's never caught up.
 Whatever the reason for his failure to succeed in mathematics, it's no longer strictly academic.
 Jason has come to believe, through experience, that math isn't a subject in which he can succeed.

 Thought!
 Trying to greatly revise the vibe with my site.
-Thinking concerning the whole style of http://www.goodolboysmoving.com?
-Definitely an unbelievable moving company in Cambridge if ever looking in the Ontario region.
+Thinking concerning the whole style of http://allbritemaintenance.com?
+Definitely a tremendous window cleaning service in Philadelphia that cares if ever looking in the PENNSYLVANIA region.
 Make your opinions.
 Cheers!

 People who have learning differences are often profoundly bright, and willing to work hard.
 However, without the appropriate forms of support, they are not able to achieve the same results as their peers.
 The impact that years of trying, and failing to achieve, has on an individual is profound.
 Learned helplessness can impact any area of life or academics, and overcoming years of negative messages is a complex process which requires nurturing and emotional support as well as academic intervention.

 The accumulated result of this learned helplessness can become dire if left unaddressed.
 Being penalized for failure to meet impossible expectations results in a sense of alienation and disconnect.
 Being subject daily to material that isn't accessible is boring, and causes students to become disengaged.
 Additionally, young people cease to see themselves as having control over their own success, and they feel their efforts are not a determiner in outcome.